-The “Everyone” sticker is a reference to Mississippi's House Bill 1523.
-Somewhat lost in the election-year sideshow of bathroom regulations, this law allows anyone with a “sincerely held religious belief” to deny LGBT individuals a host of services related to marriage, adoption, or foster care services.
+The “Everyone” sticker is a reference to Mississippi House Bill 1523.
+Somewhat lost in 2016’s election year shenanigans, this law allows anyone with a “sincerely held religious belief” to deny LGBTQ+ individuals a host of services related to marriage, adoption, or foster care.
 It allows employers to fire or refuse to hire them, allows doctors to refuse to perform any treatments associated with gender reassignment, and allows landlords to deny tenants housing based on moral convictions.
 Really.

-In 2016, when people are judged more harshly by how they order their steak than by whom they choose to date, the law rings archaic -- especially to the Mississippians who live south of I-10.
+During the year Trump was elected, when people were judged more harshly by how they order their steak than by whom they choose to date, the law rings archaic—especially to the Mississippians who live south of I-10.

-“Down here, it's easy to exist and just do your thing,” says Corey Christy, the marketing director for the Walter Anderson Museum of Art in Ocean Springs by day, bass player in the Blackwater Brass band by night.
-"It's relaxed, it’s friendly.
-In the rest of the state you don't get that."
+“Down here, it's easy to exist and just do your thing,” says Corey Christy, who was then the marketing director for the Walter Anderson Museum of Art in Ocean Springs, as well as a bass player in the Blackwater Brass band.
+“It's relaxed, it’s friendly.
+In the rest of the state, you don't get that."

 It started after Katrina

-“A lot of artists have been through some sort of struggle and they identify with the people here,” says Martha Whitney, who runs the French Potager floral/bridal shop in Bay St. Louis and heads the city’s arts organization.
+“A lot of artists have been through some sort of struggle and they identify with the people here,” says Martha Whitney, who runs The French Potager floral and bridal shop in Bay Saint Louis, in addition to heading the city’s arts organization.
 “Just being around people who’ve reconstructed and repainted the canvas that was their lives, it inspires those kinds of people.
 It brings them down here because of the vibe and community spirit.”

 “The blues began here,” says the missionary-turned-restaurateur, who came to help after Katrina and stayed.
 “To me, it was a broken community that rebuilt itself with the treasures it always had: art and music.”

-The two women share a block along Main St in Bay St. Louis, a sort of Sausalito-on-the-bayou where antique shops, art galleries, and cafes like Starfish lead to an expansive beach and sparkling waterfront.
-It’s an artists colony that feels like California, and has effectively become an extension of New Orleans.
+The shop and cafe share a block along Main Street in Bay Saint Louis, a sort of Sausalito-on-the-bayou where antique shops, art galleries, and cafes like Starfish lead to an expansive beach and sparkling waterfront.
+It’s an artist colony that feels like California, and has effectively become an extension of New Orleans.

-“We're a port, and we've got a military base, which means we've got people from all over who've experienced things other Mississippians haven't,” says Jessie Zenor, who runs the Greenhouse on Porter, a greenhouse-tuned-coffee shop in Ocean Springs that offers live music and yoga.
+“We're a port, and we've got a military base, which means we've got people from all over who've experienced things other Mississippians haven't,” says Jessie Zenor, who opened Greenhouse on Porter, an events venue and performance center.

 “There's a huge Asian population here, too,” says Christy, the bass player, referring to the immigrant communities who came to work on shrimping and oyster boats.
-"We've got a community built on all kinds of people moving here, for casinos, military, whatever, so it's economically, culturally, and racially diverse.
-Most of this state is black/white, rich/poor.
-Here, we've got a lot of layers."
+"We've got a community built on all kinds of people moving here for casinos, military, whatever, so it's economically, culturally, and racially diverse.
+We've got a lot of layers."

-The drive east from Bay St. Louis along Highway 90 is one of the most stunning, underrated scenic trips in the country.
+The drive east from Bay Saint Louis along Highway 90 is one of the most stunning, underrated scenic road trips in the country.
 The Gulf Coast had the sense to leave most of the coastline void of high-rises.
-So as you drive through Long Beach and on into Gulfport, through minimal traffic, your left flank is grand old plantation homes, and your right is 27 miles of white sand beach and blue water.
+So, as you drive through Long Beach and on into Gulfport through minimal traffic, your left flank is grand old mansions, and your right is 27 miles of white-sand beach and blue water.

 Further east runs the Pascagoula River and the pristine old-growth swamps along its tributaries.
-A day trip through here is a glimpse of a unique ecosystem, one that may have inspired native Gulf Coaster Jim Henson to create his most famous frog.
+A day trip through here is a glimpse of a unique ecosystem, one that may have inspired native Gulf Coaster Jim Henson to create his world-famous frog.

-"We rank pretty low in pretty much everything," says Jeff Wilkinson, who along with his wife runs Eco-Tours of South Mississippi.
-"But when it comes to management of natural resources, I'd put the southern part of our state up with anywhere.
+"We rank pretty low in pretty much everything," says Jeff Wilkinson, who, along with his wife, run Eco-Tours of South Mississippi.
+"But when it comes to management of natural resources, I'd put the southern part of our state up with anywhere.”

-There’s Mississippi, and there's everything south of I-10
+There’s Mississippi… and then there's Mississippi below I-10

 While the people of Southern Mississippi are decidedly Southern, and therefore aren't likely to badmouth their neighbors to the north, their frustration with how the rest of the state runs is obvious.

-“Mississippi's really good at giving the rest of the world the impression that we're small-minded," says Kait Sukiennik, a co-owner of Greenhouse.
+“Mississippi's really good at giving the rest of the world the impression that we're small-minded," says Kait Sukiennik, co-owner of The Greenhouse in Biloxi.
 "But I don't think that's reflective of the population in general.
-I haven't met one person who agrees with 1523, in this entire state.
-Not one.
+I haven't met one person who agrees with 1523 in this entire state—not one.
 It's really just the politicians looking out for themselves.”

-Whatever the impression, the people of the Gulf Coast are quick to let you know they welcome anyone and everyone to their shores.
-In an area that depends so much on tourism, giving anyone an excuse not to come can be devastating to the economy.
-Hence the "Everyone” stickers on the doors of countless businesses throughout the region.
+Whatever the impression, the people of the Gulf Coast are quick to let you know they welcome anyone and everyone to their shores—hence the “Everyone” stickers on the doors of countless businesses throughout the region.

-“People wrote us off a long time ago," Whitney says.
-"But to not come here is just going to cripple the people who want to change it.
+“People wrote us off a long time ago,” says Whitney, of The French Potager.
+“But to not come here is just going to cripple the people who want to change it.
 And it takes us longer to get things in Mississippi.
-But we'll get there, and when we do this place is going to be wonderful.”
+But we'll get there, and when we do, this place is going to be wonderful.”